Rhys-LIT/perfect-parking-fyp/docs/thesis.md

 ## Conclusion: The Need for a Software Solution

-In this project, I\'m creating a parking application for educational purposes in an effort to solve the widespread parking issue in our cities.
+In this project, The parking application is being created for educational purposes in an effort to solve the widespread parking issue in our cities.
 Time is lost, gasoline is consumed, and traffic is backed up due to Limerick City\'s old and inefficient parking systems.
-In order to increase the efficiency of identifying parking spaces and reduce the stress experienced by users searching for parking spaces, a new and creative software solution is required.
+To increase the efficiency of identifying parking spaces and reduce the stress experienced by users searching for parking spaces, a new and creative software solution is required.

-I want to develop a fluid and stress-free parking experience for road users by utilizing the Django framework structure and putting into practice techniques like APIs that display users exactly where parking is available and provide directions straight to the area.
-Additionally, I will use a parking monitor powered by OpenCV to detect if a parking spot has been filled or made empty, further improving the effectiveness of the system.
+Perfect Parking aims to develop a fluid and stress-free parking experience for road users by utilizing the Django framework structure and putting into practice techniques like APIs that display users exactly where parking is available and provide directions straight to the area.
+Additionally, a parking monitor powered by OpenCV will be used to detect if a parking spot has been filled or made empty, further improving the effectiveness of the system.

 The present approaches for locating parking spaces are inefficient and wasteful, requiring a large amount of time and fuel.
 People spend an